BoltzExchange/boltz-backend/docs/funding-addresses.md

 Boltz derives its own public key.
 Together they define a Taproot output that:

 - can be spent **cooperatively** via the key path to fund a swap lockup
-- can be **unlilaterally** refunded by the the client after a timeout if the server disappears or does not cooperate.
+- can be **unilaterally** refunded by the client after a timeout if the server disappears or does not cooperate.

 Unlike a normal swap lockup address, a Funding Address exists independently of